Texas Car Accident Lawyers

 Obeying laws, regulations, and safe driving practices are all part of the duty of care that licensed drivers owe to the public when on the road.
 Violating a duty of care can result in what the law categorizes as negligence.
 A driver who violates their duty of care may be deemed negligent.
 If so, they could be held liable for the injuries you suffered as a direct result of the accident.
 Liable means they would be financially responsible.

 Of course, not all accidents stem from other driver’s actions.
 But, the concepts of negligence and liability are common to all types of car accidents.
 Car manufacturers, for example, can indirectly cause accidents by failing to manufacture cars and components safely, or by failing to notify drivers of recalls that were made because of the defects in certain cars.

 These failures can be deemed to be violations of a duty of care.
 Why?
-Because manufacturers owe the public a duty of care to manufacture cars and components safely, and to issue recalls when required.
-They could be considered negligent if they violate these duties of care, and thus would be potentially liable.
+Because manufacturers owe the public a duty of care to manufacture cars and components safely and to issue recalls when required.
+They could be considered negligent if they violate these duties of care and, thus, potentially liable.
 Similarly, repair shops owe a duty of care to properly and safely repair cars.
 They face potential negligence charges if they violate these duties of care, and are potentially liable.

 What Damage Compensation Can Car Accident Victims Claim?